e-zz/logseq-pdf-extract/README.md

 Use `Ctrl+Alt+i` to insert TeX string into the block.
 A template is provided to customize the style of the inserted TeX.
 See [Template for TeX OCR](#area_style-template-for-inserting-tex) for more details.

 ### 1.3 PDF Open Button (Experimental)
-With [Zotero integration](https://docs.logseq.com/#/page/zotero) enalbed, we could open PDFs under `Zotero linked attachment base directory` even if it's not in the assets folder.
+With [Zotero integration](https://docs.logseq.com/#/page/zotero) enabled, we could open PDFs under `Zotero linked attachment base directory` even if it's not in the assets folder.
 Logesq provides a macro `{{zotero-linked-file your_pdf_path}}` which is rendered as a button.
 <br>
 <img src="pdfOpenButton.png" width="250" >
 <br>